Passos, Minas Gerais

+Passos is a municipality in southwestern Minas Gerais, Brazil.
+It had a population of 111,939 in the 2022 census, with an estimated population of 116,951 in 2025, in an area of 1338.070 km2.
+It is part of the Immediate Geographic Region of Passos, within the Intermediate Geographic Region of Varginha.

+The municipality takes its name from Senhor Bom Jesus dos Passos, the dedication of the chapel around which the settlement developed.

 Geography

 Location

-The city center of Passos is located at an elevation of 830 meters in a fertile region between the state boundary of São Paulo and the great reservoir of Furnas.
+The municipal seat lies at an elevation of 745 metres, between the state boundary with São Paulo and the Furnas Reservoir.
 Neighboring municipalities are: Delfinópolis (N), São João Batista do Glória and São José da Barra (E), Alpinópolis (SE), Jacuí (S), Fortaleza de Minas (SW), and Itaú de Minas and Cássia (W).

 Statistical Micro-region

 Passos is a statistical micro-region consisting of 14 municipalities: Alpinópolis, Bom Jesus da Penha, Capetinga, Capitólio, Cássia, Claraval, Delfinópolis, Fortaleza de Minas, Ibiraci, Itaú de Minas, Passos, Pratápolis, São João Batista do Glória, and São José da Barra.
 In 2000 the population was 207,525 inhabitants living in a total area of 7,127.40 km^{2}.